tullo/high-performance-go/05-Memory-and-Garbage-Collector.md

 > Even on platforms that allow unaligned access, `sync/atomic` requires the values be naturally aligned.
 >
-> This is because atomic operations are implemented in the various **L1, L2, L3 caching layers**, which always work in amounts known as `cache lines` (normally 32-64 bytes wide). `Atomic access cannot span cache lines`, so they must be correctly aligned.
+> This is because atomic operations are implemented in the various **L1, L2, L3 caching layers**, which always work in amounts known as **`cache lines`** (normally 32-64 bytes wide). `Atomic access cannot span cache lines`, so they must be correctly aligned.

+Values of type `float64` are `8 bytes wide` on all platforms, so they must always be `located at an address` that is a `multiple of 8`.
+- This is known as `natural alignment`

 ```go
 // The CPU expects fields which are 4 bytes long